 Acidity often starts with a burn in your chest after a heavy meal, or maybe when you lie down soon after eating.
 That sharp, rising discomfort could be acidity.

-While an occasional episode is common, if you're feeling these symptoms more than twice a week, it may be more than just a passing issue.
+While an occasional episode is common, if you are feeling these symptoms more than twice a week, it may be more than just a passing issue.
 It could be a sign of chronic acid reflux or GERD.
-If that sounds like you, it’s worth speaking to a doctor, because with the right treatment, relief is possible.
+If that sounds like you, it is worth speaking to a doctor, because with the proper treatment, relief is possible.

 Unhealthy eating habits, such as consuming spicy or oily foods, irregular meal patterns, and overeating, often trigger it.
 Lifestyle factors such as stress, smoking, and lack of exercise also contribute.
-Managing diet and improving lifestyle can help manage acidity effectively.
-(Bhatia et al., 2019).
+Managing diet and improving lifestyle habits can help effectively manage acidity (Bhatia et al., 2019).

 Heartburn is a burning feeling in the chest, often occurring after eating or when lying down.
-It happens due to stomach acid flowing back into the food pipe.
+It occurs when stomach acid flows back into the oesophagus.

 Dyspepsia refers to discomfort or pain in the upper abdomen, often described as a feeling of fullness, tightness, or mild burning.

-Bloating is the uncomfortable sensation of an empty or overstretched stomach, which is usually caused by gas or indigestion.
+Bloating is the uncomfortable sensation of fullness or abdominal distension, which is usually caused by gas or indigestion.

-This symptom makes it feel like food is getting stuck in the throat or chest, often due to irritation or narrowing of the oesophagus.
+This symptom feels like food getting stuck in the throat or chest, often due to oesophageal irritation or narrowing.

 Regurgitation is the sour or bitter taste in the mouth caused by stomach contents flowing back up into the throat, typically from a weak oesophageal sphincter.